saptarshibasu/kafka-study/README.md

   * fetches metadata information when metadata.max.age.ms expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
   * Metadata requests can be sent to any broker because all brokers cache this information
 * Kafka consumer stores the last offset read in a special Kafka topic
+* If all the replicas crash, the data that is committed but not written to the disk are lost

 ### Retention